eliamue/foundations-prep-april-2021/README.md

-# Bootcamp Prep: On the Job Training!
+# Foundations Prep: On the Job Training!

 ![Doing Sofware Development](./doing-sw-dev.png)

-### Welcome to Bootcamp Prep!
+### Welcome to Foundations Prep!
 We're going to spend five days giving you
 practical "how-to" training on getting setup and using your tools like a professional developer.